-In December 2000 the Government introduced regulations which, in the event of divorce, allow the Courts to split or share pension rights between a member and his/her exspouse.
+In December 2000 the Government introduced regulations which, in the event of divorce, allow the Courts to split or share pension rights between a member and his/her ex-spouse.
+This legislation also extends to Civil Partnerships.
 This will be applicable to a member if divorce proceedings commenced on or after 1 December 2000 and the Courts issue a Pension Sharing Order.
-Your ex-spouse will receive a Pension Credit that equates to a proportion of the cash equivalent transfer value of your Scheme entitlement, which will be paid to a suitable pension arrangement of their choice.
+Your ex-spouse/civil partner will receive a Pension Credit that equates to a proportion of the cash equivalent transfer value of your Scheme entitlement, which will be paid to a suitable pension arrangement of their choice.
 Your benefits will be reduced accordingly.

-As there are other methods available by which the Courts may share the assets, including pension rights, of divorcing couples pension sharing may not necessarily apply to all divorce proceedings that commence on or after 1 December 2000.
+As there are other methods available by which the Courts may share the assets, including pension rights of divorcing couples, pension sharing may not necessarily apply to all divorce proceedings that commence on or after 1 December 2000.
 However if you believe that pension sharing applies to your personal circumstances or your legal adviser requests details of your pension rights you should bring the matter to the attention of the ITB Pension Funds' Office who will advise of the appropriate scale of charges relating to the provision of certain information.